asapdotid/dcc-web-server/README.md

-# Setup Web Server use Bitnami Image and custom it
+# Setup Web Server use Bitnami Images and custom it

 Create Docker web server

+- PHP-FPM
+- MariaDB or MySQL
+- Nginx

 Instruction: